brightcove/brightcove-player-sdk-ios/README.md

 For Picture-in-Picture to work properly you will need to ensure that the `Audio, AirPlay, and Picture in Picture` mode is turned in the `Background Modes` section of the target Capabilities tab of your project.
 You should also follow the guidelines set by Apple in [Technical Q&A QA1668][tqa1668] to set the proper background modes and audio session category for your app.

-Some `AVPictureInPictureControllerDelegate` methods are passed along via `BCOVPUIPlayerViewDelegate`.
+The `AVPictureInPictureControllerDelegate` methods are passed along via `BCOVPUIPlayerViewDelegate`.
 These methods are:

 ```
 - (void)pictureInPictureControllerDidStartPictureInPicture:(AVPictureInPictureController *)pictureInPictureController;